box/developer.box.com/content/guides/ai-studio/index.md

 # Box AI Studio

 <Messsage type='caution'>

-Box AI Studio is available only for Enterprise Advance accounts.
+Box AI Studio is available only for Enterprise Advanced accounts.

 </Message>

 [Box AI Studio][ai-studio] allows you to build and manage custom AI agents to